undavide/fs/Frequency Separation 2021.md

 ### 6.1 Polyfiltered Detail layers

 Nothing prevents you from using more than one filter (applied on top of the previous one) to build the layer that will be used to extract the Detail.
-In the following example I've used the Oil Paint filter plus Smart Blur.
+In the following example I've used the Oil Paint filter plus a Smart Blur round.

 ![](img/Oil.jpg)